SVG file icon

 Culture with a personal touch

-In 2016, Matt Jay founded End of Summer, the innovative cross-cultural art program and artist residency which recruits young contemporary artists of Japan to live, learn and create for the month of August each year in the Pacific Northwest and Portland, Oregon.
-The program also includes a dynamic guest lecturer series which is open to the public.
+In 2016, Matt Jay founded End Of Summer, the innovative cross-cultural art program and artist residency which recruits young contemporary artisits of Japan to live, learn and create for the month of August each year in the Pacific Northwest and Portland, Oregon.

 End of Summer grew in both stature and impact as each year, young Japanese artists would return home earning invitations to be published and show at galleries, museums and exhibitions as well as winning top awards for contemporary art.